MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 - Collections
   - `GET /collections` — list with pagination; supports weak ETag on the collection set.
+  - `GET /collections/stream` — stream all collections as newline-delimited JSON (NDJSON) for improved memory efficiency.
+    - Content-Type: `application/x-ndjson`.
+    - Each line is a separate JSON object representing one collection.
   - `GET /collections/{id}` — get by id; weak ETag; `If-None-Match` → 304.
   - `POST /collections` — create.
   - `PUT /collections/{id}` — update; `If-Match` required for conditional update; 412 on mismatch.